zwhe99/zwhe99.github.io/_pages/about.md

 # 🔥 News
+- *2024.11*: 🎉🎉 One paper about improving translation with human feedback is accepted by [NAACL 2024](https://2024.naacl.org/).
 - *2023.11*: 🎉🎉 One paper about human-like translation strategy is accepted by [TACL 2024](https://transacl.org/index.php/tacl).
 - *2023.05*: We introduce the [MAPS](https://github.com/zwhe99/MAPS-mt) framework, enabling LLMs to mimic the human translation strategy.
 See also the [media coverage](https://slator.com/how-large-language-models-mimic-human-translation-process/) 📸.
 - *2023.05*: We propose multi-agent debate framework ([MAD](https://github.com/Skytliang/Multi-Agents-Debate)) with large language models [(preprint)](https://arxiv.org/abs/2305.19118).
-- *2023.05*: One short paper about tense consistency of machine translation is accepted by [ACL 2023](https://2023.aclweb.org/).

 <span class='anchor' id='preprints'></span>
 # 🖨️ Selected preprints